 The Board believes that Mr. Udvar-Hazy's even temperament and ability to encourage discussion, together with his experience as CEO and director of other successful organizations in the airline industry, make him an effective Lead Independent Director.

-Other Directorships: Mr. Udvar-Hazy is Board Executive Chair of Air Lease Corporation.
+Other Directorships: Mr. Udvar-Hazy currently serves a Board Executive Chair of Air Lease Corporation.

 James L. Welch